jnana027/HR-Data/README.md

     age=DATEDIFF(year,birthdate,GETDATE())

     Exploratory Data Analysis

 Questions:

-What's the age distribution in the company?
+1.What's the age distribution in the company?

-What's the gender breakdown in the company?
+2.What's the gender breakdown in the company?

 How does gender vary across departments and job titles?
 What's the race distribution in the company?
 What's the average length of employment in the company?